What is mediation?

 Mediation programmes in the State Courts

 The Small Claims Tribunals (SCT) were set up to provide a quick and inexpensive forum to resolve small claims, without the use of lawyers.
-In general, the SCT deals with claims that are less than $10,000.
-If you have filed a claim here, you will be asked to attend a mediation session in the SCT.
+If you have filed a claim through the Community Justice and Tribunals System (CJTS), you will be asked to attend a mediation session at the SCT.
 Please refer to www.statecourts.gov.sg (Filing a claim at the Small Claims Tribunals) for more information.

 If you have filed a writ of summons or originating summons in the State Courts, or you have been served such a document by another person, you may consider the following:

-The mediators in this Centre are State Courts Judges who have been specially appointed and trained in mediation, and court volunteers who are trained and accredited by the State Courts and Singapore Mediation Centre.
+The mediators in the CDRC are State Courts Judges who have been specially appointed and trained in mediation, and court volunteers who are trained and accredited by the State Courts and Singapore Mediation Centre.

 The Singapore Mediation Centre (SMC) offers a range of mediation services for different disputes.
 Please refer to www.mediation.com.sg or contact the SMC for more information.

-The State Courts may refer you to mediation in the State Courts Centre for Dispute Resolution in other relational disputes, including Magistrate's Complaints or applications under the Protection from Harassment Act.
+The State Courts may refer you to mediation at the CDRC in other relational disputes, including Magistrate's Complaints or applications under the Protection from Harassment Act.